Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

    ...
    ```

-5. Open the Spark History Web UI and go to the OAP tab page to see verify the cache metrics.
+5. Open the Spark History Web UI and go to the OAP tab page to verify the cache metrics.
 The following picture is an example.

    ![webUI](./image/webUI.png)